cgrates/cgrates/docs/csv_tpratingprofiles.rst

 Index 4 - *DestinationRateTimingTag*
   References profile in DestinationRateTimings.csv_.
 Index 5 - *RatesFallbackSubject*
-  Name of the fallback subject to be considered if existing subject has no destination matching the one searched. *Tenant*, *TOR*, *Direction*, *Subject* are kept when matching the fallback profile.
+  Name of the fallback subject to be considered if existing subject has no destination matching the one searched. *Tenant*, *ToR*, *Direction*, *Subject* are kept when matching the fallback profile.

 .. _DestinationRateTimings.csv: csv_tpdestinationrates.html